 The Condition of the Borrower(s).

-The ability to repay a modified loan under a workout arrangement; including a review of current credit reports and income verification.
+The ability to repay a modified loan under a workout arrangement, including a review of current credit reports and income verification.

 Whether the inability to repay the loan under the current terms is temporary or long-term.